VLKominek/physical-activity-barriers/README.md

-# Fitness for All: Identifying and Overcoming the Barriers to Regular Exercise in the U.S.
+# Fitness for All: Identifying Factors Affecting Regular Exercise in the U.S.

 **Author:** Victoria Lance